 She wants to be with us every second of every day (I realize this will change in just a few short years), and she’s learning to do more things for herself all the time.
 She even helps me with her little sisters!
-Although we have had to explain that only mommies and daddies hand out spanking for “not listening.”
+Although we have had to explain that only mommies and daddies hand out spankings for “not listening.”
 And besides, everyone knows that toddler hugs are the best hugs ever.

-What I’ve learned over four years of parenting is just to appreciate each and every stage for what it is.
+What I’ve learned over four years of parenting is just to appreciate every stage for what it is.
 Every phase has its ups and downs.
-It’s how you handle these lows that makes all the difference.
+It’s how you handle these lows that make all the difference.
 You are the only person responsible for your happiness.
 As mommies and daddies, we set the tone for our families.
 And the quicker we realize this, the better.
 So how can we make the most of what could be a very trying time?

 Here are a few things to keep in mind when dealing with a “threenager.”

 1. A toddler is as a toddler does.

 Your three-year-old is still technically a toddler.
-Your threenager is also a little explorer, constantly developing new skills.
+Your threenager is also a little explorer, continually developing new skills.
 Independence (loud and stubborn) is the name of the game at this stage.
 Instead of trying to fight it, why not embrace it?
 Sure, simple tasks like getting dressed and brushing teeth may take a little longer than they would otherwise, but isn’t this our job as parents?
-To teach our children to become independent, productive members of society?
+Shouldn’t we teach our children to become independent, productive members of society?
 Unless you want your child living with you until the age of 33.
 I’m guessing probably not.
-Besides, you really can’t call yourself a parent until you’ve shown up at your six weeks postpartum OBGYN appointment without a three-year-old dressed up like a mermaid in tow. #keepingitreal
+Besides, you really can’t call yourself a parent until you’ve shown up at your six weeks postpartum OBGYN appointment without a three-year-old dressed up as a mermaid in tow. #keepingitreal

 Embrace the curious.
 Celebrate the adventure.
 Dealing with a three-year-old is all about having the right mindset.
 Manage your expectations, and life will always be a fiesta.